 We were proud to be a sponsor of this year’s Passive House Northwest Conference.
 Once again, the logistics of Passive House for multifamily projects were validated.
 For a 3-5% cost premium, using industry standard assemblies, multi-family passive house projects can achieve substantial benefits.
 These include: superb indoor air quality that has been linked to measurable health benefits, unparalleled thermal comfort, a quiet interior, and, last but not least — ultra-energy efficiency.
 The typical multifamily Passive House building uses 70% less energy than a national code-compliant building and 50% less energy than a comparable Seattle building.
 This is doable!

-Here are our top ten tips for pursuing this standard.
+Here are our top ten tips for pursuing this standard and watch the full webinar presentation with the Passive House Alliance below.

 1. Make Passive House a goal early in the design process.
 The sooner it is recognized as a project goal, the better it can be integrated into all aspects of the design.